norunners/vue/README.md

 -----
 * Provide a cohesive solution for a framework, state manager and front end router.
 * Encourage component reuse to promote organization and combat monolithic front end applications.
-* Leverage templating to enable developers to focus on application logic within gopherjs and not front end rendering.
+* Leverage [templating](https://github.com/norunners/vue/blob/master/cmd/vueGen/README.md) to enable developers to focus on application logic with gopherjs and not front end rendering.
 * Add type safety where possible while keeping the gopherjs binding very close to the vue API.

 Hello World!